mrbardia72/Go-Interview-Questions-And-Answers/english/basic.md

 ```
 #### The iota is a built-in, predeclared identifier that represents successive untyped integer constants.
 Its value is the index of the respective ConstSpec in that constant declaration – it starts at zero.

+## 🌱 Q22: Mutable Data Type
+#### Mutable data type is a data type which can be modified without reallocating any chunk of the memory assigned at the time of initialization.
+In simple words, a variable is mutable if its value can be altered without reallocating itself to a new memory space.
+#### In mutable data type the value located in a memory address can be modified.
+This means we do not have to reallocate any memory or change the pointer of a variable to point to other address in order to change the value of the variable.

+## 🌱 Q23: Immutable Data Types
+#### Immutable data type is a data type which cannot be modified without allocating a new memory.
+So, the immutable data type has to reallocate memory for making changes to the value of a variable.
+This might be a downside if the variable is holding a large sets of values, it will require a lot of memory re-allocation for a slight change in the value.
+#### Immutable data types also mean that you cannot change the value in the memory address which the variable is pointing to, but you can make the variable point to a different memory location under the hood to change or modify the content of a variable.

+## 🌱 Q24:In golang there are a few mutable data types
+* #### Slice
+#### Slice and Arrays are mutable data types in golang, this means the value of the elements in slice or array can be changed after initialization without re-allocations of memory.
+* #### Array
+#### You won't be able to see the concept of mutable data types with arrays as they are not referenced to any memory address, it is a collection of a single type of value and it is thus static.
+Since it is not a reference to any memory address, the value of the elements doesn't change if we change the value of an element in the copy of the array.
+* #### Map
+#### Map is similar to slices in a way they are references to the memory address.
+A map as we have explored in the seventh part of the series], they are a pair of key and value pairs.
+The map is internally a reference to a hash map, a hash map is an abstract data type or a structure in Golang, it basically is an array of buckets.
+Buckets contain high-order bits with a hash(random value) to make the keys distinct in the map.
+The number of buckets is initially 8, but it expands as required so it doubles the number of buckets and assigns the value to the map elements
+* #### Channels

+## 🌱 Q25:In golang there are a few immutable data types
+* #### Boolean, Int, Float
+#### The boolean data type on golang is an immutable data type which means it re-allocates the memory for any change in the value of the boolean variable.
+Boolean variables are simple as they can have two values either true or false .
+If we declare a boolean variable initialize it with a value, if we further wanted to change the value of the variable, it is done by reallocating the memory address which was initially holding the value.
+* #### Pointers
+#### Pointer as well is an immutable data type in golang, we cannot change the value in this case the memory address of a variable which we are pointing to, directly but we need to re-allocate the memory for changing the value of the variable.
+* #### String
+#### Strings are the classical example of immutable data types in golang, this data type is quite commonly used and is quite important for creating a wide variety of applications.
+The value of the string variable can be changed but the process happens with/without changing the value of the memory address of the initial value, we have to change the memory address of the variable in order to change the value.
+This might not be evident by even using &variable_name as it doesn't give the actual insight about the internal working of how the memory address might be processed at run time.
+* #### Interfaces
+## 🌱 Q26:

+## 🌱 Q27: